|

 care providers today understand that we don't just watch children...

-an occupation, but a profession.
-Today's child care providers are experienced
+as an occupation, but a profession.
+Today's child care providers are

 1/2 - 1 hour (return to topic menu)